The Clinical Law Center

 Where justice meets practice for the next generation of civil rights lawyers.

-For generations, Howard Law has been at the forefront of civil rights advocacy and social justice.
+For generations, Howard Law has stood at the forefront of civil rights advocacy and social justice.
 At the Clinical Law Center, students represent real clients, work on real cases, and help shape the future of justice in America.

 Serving individuals, families, and organizations in Washington, D.C. and beyond.